 Quirky reading, anyone?
 Local artwork and an eclectic array of books can be found at The Claremont Forum Bookshop & Gallery, run by the Claremont Forum, a non-profit community organization that sponsors the nationwide Prison Library Project and sends hundreds of books a month to inmates nationwide.

-Claremont is also home to the Midsummer Shakespeare Festival, which consists of two plays presented in repertory at the beautiful outdoor Sontag Greek Theatre at Pomona College.
-Much like the Hollywood Bowl, picnicking – with wine – is encouraged
+Claremont is also home to the Midsummer Shakespeare Festival presented by Ophelia’s Jump Productions, which consists of two plays presented in repertory at the beautiful outdoor Sontag Greek Theatre at Pomona College.
+Much like the Hollywood Bowl, picnicking – with wine – is encouraged!

 For theater lovers, there’s the Candlelight Pavilion Dinner Theater, which has been offering concerts and musical theater productions, paired with top-notch fare, to Claremont audiences for over a quarter of century.

-The Piano Piano Dueling Piano Show, geared for those who prefer Adult humor with their tunes, is home to world-class performers, most of whom regularly appear in Vegas.
+The Piano Piano Dueling Piano Show, geared for those who prefer adult humor with their tunes, is home to world-class performers, most of whom regularly appear in Las Vegas.

 From jazz to indie rock, The Press Restaurant offers an array of live concerts performed by local musicians throughout the week.